omar-ez95/SE_02_Algorithms-and-Data-Structures/8_queens/README.md

 That means we only have to try placing each queen on one row/column.
 So we will have n*n steps to find a solution.

-Also we could do it this time by having only one dimension array.
+> Also we could do it this time by having only one dimension array.
 We will have an array of size n.
-Each element of the array will represent the column of the queen in that row.
+Each element of the array will represent the column of the queen and its index will represtent its row.

-Ex: [1,3,0,2] means we have a queen in the first row and first column, a queen in the second row and third column, a queen in the third row and first column and a queen in the fourth row and second column.
+> Ex: [1,3,0,2] means we have a queen in the first row and first column, a queen in the second row and third column, a queen in the third row and first column and a queen in the fourth row and second column.

 Also to check if two queens threaten each other we will have to check if they are in the same column or in the same diagonal.
 2 Queens are in the same diagonal if the difference between their rows is equal to the difference between their columns.
 Ex: (1,1) and (3,3) are in the same diagonal.
 (1,1) and (3,2) are not in the same diagonal.